Updated: Feb 9

 There's a chance that if you have OCD, you've heard that Cognitive Behavioral Therapy (CBT) is the best way to treat it.
 But did you know - there are multiple forms of CBT, and not all of them work for OCD?
 For example, one way a therapist can do CBT is teach you how to use logic to challenge your thinking - but that doesn't usually work for OCD!
 For folks with OCD, that can often turn into an anxious spiral or an endless internal argument.
-Instead of this form of talk therapy, the form of CBT that works best for OCD always involves Exposure and Response Prevention (ERP, or EX/RP).
+Instead of this form of talk therapy, the form of CBT that works best for OCD almost always involves Exposure and Response Prevention (ERP, or EX/RP).

 ERP, in essence, involves learning the skills to experience the distress associated with obsessions, without doing rituals or other compulsive behavior.